Horse64/root.horse64.org/docs/Features.md

 <!-- For license of this file, see LICENSE.md in the base dir. -->

-Features of Moose64
+Features of Horse64 Root
 ===================

 **WARNING, THIS PROJECT IS SUPER UNFINISHED, SOME OF THIS ISN'T IMPLEMENTED YET.**

-Keep in mind many statements in this document are **subjective.** Nevertheless, Moose64 has the following features:
+Keep in mind many statements in this document are **subjective.** Nevertheless, Horse64 Root has the following features:

 - Simpler than C++ or Rust, being a focused and streamlined lowlevel OOP language, [(see more about **streamlining**...)](